 Because reinsurance covers part of the cost of expensive claims, insurers don’t have to pay as much.
 That results in lower premiums and increased enrollment – mostly among people who pay full price.
-Those who get premium subsidies are already insulated from the full cost of their coverage.
+Those who get premium subsidies are already insulated from the full cost of their health insurance coverage.
 Lower premiums and increases enrollment translate to a more stable insurance market.
-(Although reinsurance can be used in any insurance market, the programs we’re discussing here are focused on the individual/family health insurance market.)

 The ACA included a temporary reinsurance program for the individual insurance market; it existed nationwide from 2014 through 2016.
-A dozen states have since created their own reinsurance programs (and others have plans to do so in the future), using 1332 waivers to fund reinsurance with the federal money that would have otherwise been spent on premium subsidies.
+Seventeen states have since received federal approval to create their own reinsurance programs.
+Fifteen are already in effect as of 2022.
+Idaho and Virginia will join them in 2023.
+Other states may follow suit in the future, using 1332 waivers to fund reinsurance with the federal money that would have otherwise been spent on premium subsidies.

-(Reinsurance reduces premiums, and subsidies are based on the cost of the benchmark plan‘s premium.
+Reinsurance reduces premiums, and subsidies are based on the cost of the benchmark plan premium.
 So the amount the federal government spends on premium subsidies is reduced when a state implements a reinsurance program.
-By using a 1332 waiver, the state gets to recapture and use that money, instead of letting the federal government keep it.)
+By using a 1332 waiver, the state gets to recapture and use that money, instead of letting the federal government keep it.

-States utilizing reinsurance programs for their individual markets
+How might different states approach reinsurance programs for their individual markets?

 In that case, insurers start to receive funding from the reinsurance program if and when a member’s claims exceed $50,000, and the program continues to reimburse the insurer 75 percent of that member’s approved claims expenses until if and when they hit $500,000.
 (After that point, the insurer would be responsible for the full amount for the rest of the year.)